 After completing the Slea Head Drive I returned through Dingle and followed the southern coast of the peninsula before arriving back at Glenbeigh for a second night.

 The following day it was a trip around the Ring of Kerry.
-One thing I had started to notice over the last few days was that the number of Discovery Points were reduced compared with the number on the earlier sections.
-Not that it matters and in many ways, it made it more relaxing not having to be driving down many narrow roads and keep jumping out of the camper van to see what was yet another beach or harbour with no particularly outstanding features that would warrant it being a Discovery Point although local history may well tell a different story.
+One thing I had started to notice over the last few days was that there were fewer Discovery Points when compared with the earlier sections.
+Not that it matters and in many ways, it made it more relaxing not having to drive down many narrow roads and keep jumping out of the camper van to see what was yet another beach or harbour with no particularly outstanding features that would warrant it being a Discovery Point.
+Although local history may well tell a different story.

 Anyway enough of my criticism.
 I passed through Cahersiveen to reach what was the only Signature Discovery Point of the day at Bray Head on Valentia Island.
 The Island is one of Ireland’s most westerly points and lies off the Iveragh Peninsula.
 It is linked to the mainland by the Maurice O’Neill Memorial Bridge at Portmagee.